yedhink/dotfiles_ikigai/README.md

 - fzf(works in yazi too)
 - rg
 - fd
+- lazygit
 - yazi(i also use this inside neovim instead of neo-tree)

 Rest of the configs can be found in `.config`.
 Checkout `Brewfile`  and `.gemlist` files if you want to know more about specific stuff I use.
+You can install all the packages from `Brewfile` by running `brew bundle --file "./Brewfile"`.

 ## Screenshots